pulumi/docs/pulumi-hugo/themes/default/content/resources/how-to-migrate-to-pulumi-from-terraform/index.md

     # Description of the webinar.
     description: |
-        One of the most popular ways to train and serve models is to do AI/ML on Kubernetes.
-However, data scientists typically don't do double duty as platform managers.
-Standing up a Kubernetes environment can be a challenge for data scientists but most data scientists know Python.
-We will demonstrate how with Pulumi you can deploy a machine learning platform on GKE and leverage the power of GPUs and TPUs
+        Many organizations are intrigued by the power of using general purpose languages with Pulumi to manage their infrastructure, but have a large existing investment in Terraform codebases.
+In this workshop, you'll learn how you can build on top of your existing Terraform code with Pulumi or replace Terraform entirely.

     learn:
-        - How to deploy a machine learning platform on GKE using Pulumi, eliminating the challenges of Kubernetes management.
+        - Approaches to using resources managed outside of Pulumi in Pulumi programs.
+        - How to leverage your organization's existing Terraform by consuming TF outputs in Pulumi programs.
-        - How to harness the computational power of GPUs and TPUs seamlessly within your AI/ML workflows.
+        - How to convert your existing Terraform code automatically to the Pulumi language of your choice and import resources from Terraform state files into your Pulumi state files.

     # The webinar presenters
     presenters:
         - name: Josh Kodroff
-          role: Sr Solutions Architect, Pulumi
+          role: Senior Solutions Architect, Pulumi
           photo: /images/team/josh-kodroff.jpg
-        - name: Jason Smith
-          role: Sr Cloud Customer Engineer, Google
-          photo: /images/team/jay-smith-google-jpeg.jpg

     # case-sensitive
     tags:
-        level: Intermediate # Beginner, Intermediate, Advanced
+        level: Beginner # Beginner, Intermediate, Advanced
-        topics: ["AI", "Kubernetes"]
+        topics: []
-        languages: ["Python"]
+        languages: []
+        clouds: []

 # The right hand side form section.
 form:
+    # HubSpot form id.
-    hubspot_form_id: efa6cfed-49e2-4d1f-a041-ec69fadab1fa
+    hubspot_form_id: 8f93df59-6803-4db3-912f-c8fdeb646e97
-    salesforce_campaign_id: 701PQ000009Jo3zYAC
+    salesforce_campaign_id: 701PQ00000AN6VLYA1
 ---